Skip to Content

 Muhammad Ali utilized an unorthodox boxing style which was characterized by potent right hand leads and hard, fast punches.
 Predominantly known for his ‘Ali Shuffle,’ his style was a fusion of speed, timing and finesse, combined with the ability to take a punch.

-If we had to choose which style Muahmmed Ali used it would be the Out-Boxer style which is characterized by using reach and footwork to jab, retreat, and strike from a distance.
+If we had to choose which style Muhammad Ali used it would be the Out-Boxer style which is characterized by using reach and footwork to jab, retreat, and strike from a distance.

 One advantage of Ali’s boxing style was its unpredictability.
 Where other competitors relied on methodical setups for their attacks, Ali was known for his sudden and unexpected assaults.
 For example, instead of using a conventional jab to set up a power punch, Ali would often lead with his right hand – a high-risk manoeuvre that, because of its unorthodoxy, frequently caught his opponents by surprise.